Gangadhar939/TodoApp-mern/README.md

 # TodoApp-mern

 This is a Todo app built using MERN stack.
-In this app we can manage the tasks like adding, completing and deleting the tasks. \n Technologies used :  React js, CSS, MongoDB, Express js
+In this app we can manage the tasks like adding, completing and deleting the tasks.
+Technologies used :  React js, CSS, MongoDB, Express js